-CC 01 Support the implementation of the County Longford Climate Change Adaptation Strategy, or any succeeding document, with regard to its goals, objectives and actions relating to the planning and development of Longford Town.
-CC 02 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 3: Climate and other relevant chapters of the County Longford Development Plan 2021-2027.
-CC 03 Support the implementation of the relevant Climate Actions contained at the end of individual chapters of the County Longford Development Plan 2021- 2027.
-CC 04 Support the implementation of Longford County Council's Climate Action Plan 2024-2029 any other subsequent Climate related document deemed relevant by the Planning Authority such as the National Climate Action Plan 2024 (and annual revisions) and the National Adaptation Framework 2024.
-CC 05 Ensure all plans and projects carried out in Longford encourage and provide for climate resilient measures.
-CC 06 Support the circular and bio-economy through achieving greater efficiency in land management by building at sustainable densities and prioritising brownfield development in accordance with the Core Strategy of the Longford County Development Plan 2021-2027.
-CC 07 Encourage the development of local renewable and low carbon, and zero- carbon energy sources in Longford Town through retrofitting and as part of new development proposals, which meet the highest feasible environmental standards during construction and occupation, in accordance with the Local Authority Renewable Energy Strategy (LARES).
-CC 08 Encourage innovative solutions to enhance local biodiversity within streets and open spaces through the utilisation of the incorporation of Sustainable Urban Drainage Systems (SUDS) for surface water management where possible.
-CC 09 Support and promote the use of biodiversity techniques, such as green roofs and walls and the integration of Sustainable Drainage Systems (SUDS)/Nature Based Solutions into all new development schemes.
-CC 10 Avoid inappropriate development in flood prone lands zoned 'Constrained Land Use'.
-CC 11 Create an integrated green infrastructure network to support urban biodiversity, water retention and flood alleviation, allowing for natural and unhindered inundation during flood events.
-CC 12 Reduce Longford's local carbon footprint caused by transport emissions by increasing connectivity and prioritising sustainable movement routes to key destinations within the town through the incorporation of relevant recommendations from the Longford Local Transport Plan 2023.
-CC 13 Create and develop well planned sustainable communities, where sustainable modes of travel are encouraged to local facilities such as education, work and commercial activity.
-CC 14 Promote sustainable patterns of development including development in sustainable locations.
-CC 15 Support the development of sustainable low-carbon climate resilient communities and encourage a climate adaptation and mitigation approach to development which will enable regeneration.
-CC 16 Support the delivery of the 'Decarbonisation Zone' in Longford Town and associated implementation plan promoting measures to reduce Greenhouse
+- CC 01 Support the implementation of the County Longford Climate Change Adaptation Strategy, or any succeeding document, with regard to its goals, objectives and actions relating to the planning and development of Longford Town. - CC 02 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 3: Climate and other relevant chapters of the County Longford Development Plan 2021-2027. - CC 03 Support the implementation of the relevant Climate Actions contained at the end of individual chapters of the County Longford Development Plan 2021-2027. - CC 04 Support the implementation of Longford County Council's Climate Action Plan 2024-2029 any other subsequent Climate related document deemed relevant by the Planning Authority. - CC 05 Ensure all plans and projects carried out in Longford encourage and provide for climate resilient measures. - CC 06 Support the circular and bio-economy through achieving greater efficiency in land management by building at sustainable densities and prioritising brownfield development in accordance with the Core Strategy of the Longford County Development Plan 2021-2027. - CC 07 Encourage the development of local renewable and low carbon, and zero-carbon energy sources in Longford Town through retrofitting and as part of new development proposals, which meet the highest feasible environmental standards during construction and occupation, in accordance with the Local Authority Renewable Energy Strategy (LARES). - CC 08 Encourage innovative solutions to enhance local biodiversity within streets and open spaces through the utilisation of the incorporation of Sustainable Urban Drainage Systems (SUDS) for surface water management where possible.

+- CC 09 Support and promote the use of biodiversity techniques, such as green roofs and walls and the integration of Sustainable Drainage Systems (SUDS)/Nature Based Solutions into all new development schemes. - CC 10 Avoid inappropriate development in flood prone lands zoned 'Constrained Land Use'. - CC 11 Create an integrated green infrastructure network to support urban biodiversity, water retention and flood alleviation, allowing for natural and unhindered inundation during flood events. - CC 12 Reduce Longford's local carbon footprint caused by transport emissions by increasing connectivity and prioritising sustainable movement routes to key destinations within the town through the incorporation of relevant recommendations from the Longford Local Transport Plan 2023. - CC 13 Create and develop well planned sustainable communities, where sustainable modes of travel are encouraged to local facilities such as education, work and commercial activity. - CC 14 Promote sustainable patterns of development including development in sustainable locations. - CC 15 Support the development of sustainable low-carbon climate resilient communities and encourage a climate adaptation and mitigation approach to development which will enable regeneration. - CC 16 Support the delivery of the 'Decarbonisation Zone' in Longford Town and associated implementation plan promoting measures to reduce Greenhouse Gas (GHG) emissions and improve general environmental conditions in the area. - CC 17 Promote the preservation of best ambient air quality compatible with sustainable development in accordance with the EU Ambient Air Quality and Cleaner Air for Europe (CAFE) Directive (2008/5/0/EC) and ensure that all air emissions associated with new developments are within Environmental Quality Standards as out in the Air Quality